Dustin Poirier Net Worth, Career Earnings & Endorsement Deals

 The 34-year-old is worth an absolute fortune and is one of the biggest names in the sport of MMA.
 The MMA sensation has won 29 professional fights, including two big wins against ‘The Notorious’ Conor McGregor.
 Not only that, but he is one of the biggest commercial draws and most recognisable names in the entire UFC.

 Essentially Sports now estimates his net worth to be at least $10 million, based on his lifetime earnings.
-Poirier has had an outstanding career so far, and looks to further solidify his legacy as an elite lightweight fighter this weekend as he faces Justin Gaethje for the second time.
+Poirier has had an outstanding career so far, claiming some highlight victories over the likes of Justin Gaethje, Michael Chandler, Conor McGregor twice and Max Holloway twice to name but a few.

 Since making his UFC debut back in 2011, ‘The Diamond’ has earned millions of dollars.
 More about Poirier’s career earnings later in this article.